St Mary in the Marsh

 Providing Clean Energy for Kent

-Enviromena is preparing to submit a planning application to Folkestone and Hythe District Council for a solar farm located on land next to St Mary's Road, Romney Marsh, TN29 0BT.
+Enviromena has submitted a planning application to Folkestone and Hythe District Council for a solar farm located on land next to St Mary's Road, Romney Marsh, TN29 0BT.

 Unlike other, much larger schemes under consideration across the UK, this proposal is a 16MW solar farm and will instead be decided at a local level.
 The solar farm will create enough clean, renewable energy to power approximately 10,600 homes per annum.
 The carbon offsetting of this solar farm is approximately 5,900 tonnes of carbon in emissions per annum, which is the equivalent of taking 4,200 cars off the road each year.